melmalfa/godot/w07/d03/student/jquery_research.md

 #### Questions

 1. What is jQuery?
-    - Articulation:
+    - Articulation: a fast, small, feature-rich, cross-platform JavaScript library.
+The most popular JS library in use today.
+Free, open-source software.
+Designed to simplify the client-side scripting of HTML.
+Makes it easier to manipulate the DOM.
 1. What problem does jQuery solve?
-    - Articulation:
+    - Articulation: Helps with cross-browser  compatability.
 1. How does it solve it?
-    - Articulation:
+    - Articulation: It fires off
 1. What are the alternatives?
-    - Articulation:
+    - Articulation: Minified.js, , Prototype, Zepto,